DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 FlenixRoads

-FlansMod LabJac Edition Final Solution
+FlansMod LabJac Edition Final Solution (changing to flans mod jimmy edition in 1.3)

 HBM NTM (JamesH fork)

-(xenofactions cursed edition) -in development, updated xradar is in use for now
+(xenofactions caged jimmy edition) -in development, updated xradar is in use for now

 Itlt